autoloadnextpost/auto-load-next-post/readme.txt

 == Screenshots ==

-1. Setup Wizard introduced in version 1.6
+1. Setup Wizard
 2. Plugin Settings: Theme Selectors, here is where we define the elements Auto Load Next Post will look for.
 3. Plugin Settings: Templates, here we define where the directory for the theme's templates are located.
 4. Plugin Settings: Events, here you can support custom triggers or 3rd-party plugins to trigger their own once a post has loaded or when the visitor is entering a post.
 5. Plugin Settings: Misc Settings, here you can enable Google Analytics tracking, remove comments and set the JavaScript to load in the footer of your website instead should you need to.
+6. Extensions: All the available extensions will be shown here.
-6. Theme Customizer: The same settings can be applied via the theme customizer.
+7. Theme Customizer: The same settings can be applied via the theme customizer.

 == Changelog ==